+wellbeilig.

+Assessment

-Weilbeilig.
-Assessment This unit is internally assessed via a portfolio of evidence.
-Mandatory Achieved/not yet achieved Level 3 4 credits 25 GLH
+This unit is internally assessed via a portfolio of evidence.

+Mandatory Achieved/not yet Level 3 4 credits 25 GLH

+achieved

-Learning outcomes Assessment criteria (AC) The learner can: (LOs) The learner can: The learner will: 4.4.
-Describe the trace of regrated ill besite exceeding to the regrativity 1.
-Understand the types of 1.1 Describe the types of mental ill health according to the psychiatric mental ill health classification system (Diagnostic and Statistical Manual of Mental Disorders (DSM)/International Classification of Diseases (ICD)): mood disorders personality disorders anxiety disorders psychotic disorders substance-related disorders eating disorders cognitive disorders 1.2 Explain the key strengths and limitations of the psychiatric classification system 1.3 Explain alternative frameworks for understanding mental ill health 1.4 Explain indicators of mental ill health 2.
-Understand the impact 2.1 Explain how individuals experience discrimination of mental ill health on 2.2 Explain how an online presence may impact on mental ill health individuals and others in 2.3 Explain the effects mental ill health may have on an individual their social network 2.4 Explain the effects mental ill health may have on those in the individual's familial, social or work network 2.5 Explain the impact of an individual's mental ill health on active participation in society 2.6 Explain how to intervene to promote an individual's mental health and wellbeing 3.
-Understand the 3.1 Outline barriers individuals with mental ill health may face difficulties individuals 3.2 Describe difficulties individuals with mental ill health may face in the with mental ill health community may face 3.3 Explain ways to promote community access for individuals with mental ill health
+Learning outcomes (LOs) Assessment criteria (AC) The learner will: The learner can: Understand the types of mental ill health 1.1 Describe the types of mental ill health according to the psychiatric (DSM/ICD) classification system: • mood disorders • personality disorders • anxiety disorders • psychotic disorders • substance-related disorders • eating disorders • cognitive disorders 1.2 Explain the key strengths and limitations of the psychiatric classification system 1.3 Explain alternative frameworks for understanding mental ill health 1.4 Explain indicators of mental ill health Understand the impact of mental ill health on individuals and others in their social network 2.1 Explain how individuals experience discrimination 2.2 Explain how an online presence may impact on mental ill health 2.3 Explain the effects mental ill health may have on an individual 2.4 Explain the effects mental ill health may have on those in the individual's familial, social or work network 2.5 Explain the impact of an individual's mental ill health on active participation in society 2.6 Explain how to intervene to promote an individual's mental health and wellbeing Understand the difficulties individuals with mental ill health may face 3.1 Outline barriers individuals with mental ill health may face 3.2 Describe difficulties individuals with mental ill health may face in the community 3.3 Explain ways to promote community access for individuals with mental ill health

 Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 4.
 Know how to recognise and respond to 4.1 Identify indicators that an individual's physical health, mental health and wellbeing is deteriorating deterioration in an individual's overall health and wellbeing 4.2 Describe the process for recording and reporting observations that an individual's physical health, mental health and wellbeing is deteriorating 4.3 Explain how to respond to deteriorations in an individual's physical health, mental health and wellbeing 5.
-Know how to recognise and respond to 5.1 Explain the meaning of capacity relating to mental health limitations in an individual's mental 5.2 Describe how to recognise limitations in an individual's mental capacity capacity 5.3 Identify limitations in an individual's mental capacity 5.4 Explain how to respond to limitations in an individual's mental capacity 6.
-Understand how to 6.1 Describe how to identify situations of risk to: identify situations of risk individuals with mental ill health to individuals with mental ill health and to • self self and others others C 2 Evaluity how to each support where a situation of risk is identified 6.2 Explain how to seek support where a situation of risk is identified
+Know how to recognise 5.1 Explain the meaning of capacity relating to mental health and respond to limitations in an individual's mental 5.2 Describe how to recognise limitations in an individual's mental capacity capacity 5.3 Identify limitations in an individual's mental capacity 5.4 Explain how to respond to limitations in an individual's mental capacity 6.
+Understand how to identify situations of risk to individuals with mental ill health and to self and 6.1 Describe how to identify situations of risk to: individuals with mental ill health self others others 6.2 Explain how to seek support where a situation of risk is identified